IAmJSD/gemsky/README.md

 The Gemsky user used for anonymous authentication is `anonymousauth@webscalesoftware.ltd`.
 If this user is signed up and has a Bluesky user connected, it will be used for logging in.
 If not, the ability to anonymously view/embed posts will be removed.
 You can just sign up to this user locally in development.

+The image proxy inside `image_proxy_worker.js` is manually deployed to Cloudflare to handle image resizing within their CDN.
+This is to vastly reduce load on our application.

 ## Mission
 Feature full ATProtocol Client with A11Y Compliance and Usability at its heart